-As appropriate for breed, species, age, and location; the veterinarian should order screening and testing for internal and external parasites and/or regional, endemic, or breed specific diseases; this may include, but is not limited to, complete blood cell count (CBC), blood chemistries, urinalysis, and fecal analysis.
+As appropriate for the case; breed, species, age and health condition of the animal; and geographic location, the veterinarian should order screening and testing for internal and external parasites and/or regional, endemic, or breed specific diseases.
+This may include, but is not limited to, complete blood cell count (CBC), blood chemistries, urinalysis, and fecal analysis.